cookiengineer/github-scrumboard/README.md

 ## Features

-- GitHub Scrum Board Chrome/Chromium/Opera extension
+- GitHub Scrum Board Chrome/Chromium/Opera Browser Extension
 - No third-party Server API, only uses `api.github.com` (via HTTPS and proper CORS)
 - Free Libre Open Source Software (FLOSS)
 - GitHub labels integration (`todo`, `in-progress`, `in-testing`)
 - GitHub assignee integration
+- GitHub milestones integration
-- Open issues are defaulted into `Backlog`
+- Open Issues are defaulted into `Backlog`
-- Closed issues are defaulted into `Done`
+- Closed Issues are defaulted into `Done`
-- Drag and Drop Issue Cards onto their Column
+- Intuitive Drag and Drop support
-- Milestone Support (filter by Milestone)
-- Injected CSS in GitHub style, no annoying Iframes, Modals or Popups
-- Personal Access Token, multiple repositories can be managed
-- Overrides only `/issues` of each GitHub Repository on reload, nothing more
+- Overrides `https://github.com/*/*/issues` URLs of each GitHub Repository
-- If you want back to the old view of GitHub, just click on the Issues tab.

 ## Overview

-This Browser extension replaces the `https://github.com/<orga>/<repo>/issues` URL and shows them as a Scrum Board while keeping the integration of `milestone` and `assignee` search.
+This Browser extension replaces the `https://github.com/<orga>/<repo>/issues` URL and shows them as a Scrum Board while keeping the integration of `milestone` and `assignee` search alive.

 The Scrum Board uses Github's Issue labels (`todo`, `in-progress` and `in-testing`) and everything is integrated via the official GitHub API only.
 There are no third-party